CJones226/configure-ad/README.md

 <h2>Adding Users</h2>
 <p>
 Now we will add users to the Domain.
 This will be users that can log in to "Client" with any username and password.
-You can go in to the Server window and edit it within the Organization Units, but for this we will run a script. and for that you should be using DomainController and **NOT** Client.
+You can go in to the Server window and edit it within the Organization Units, but for this we will run a script, and for that you should be using DomainController and **NOT** Client.
 </p>'
 <p>
 <h4>Windows PowerShell ISE</h4>